Leandro B. Bergantin* Pages 238 - 241 ( 4 )

-Conclusion: Considering our previous reports about Ca2+/cAMP signalling, I herein discussed the putative contribution of Ca2+/cAMP signalling in this link (between diabetes and PD) is discussed in this paper.
+Conclusion: Considering our previous reports about Ca2+/cAMP signalling, the putative contribution of Ca2+/cAMP signalling in this link (between diabetes and PD) is discussed in this paper.